Skip to main content

 Members of the League of Women Voters of Indiana believe a tax system should be broad-based, equitable, easily understood, and efficiently administered and should provide adequate revenue for Indiana's budgetary needs.

-To achieve these goals, the League supports the following measures:
+To achieve these goals, LWVIN supports the following measures:

 • An individual income tax which is progressive for all income levels.